 Common instances of theft are pick-pocketing, bag snatching and distraction techniques.
 Violent crime with weapons does happen on the peripheries of the Caminito tourist area.
 If you are robbed with weapons, do not resist.

 To countenance this we advise not showing valuables and carrying minimal cash – invest in a money belt.
+Something like the very discreet Pacsafe Money Belt will work wonders.
 Try not to get lost, walk with confidence and be extra careful after dark.
 We recommend using pre-booked taxi’s as express kidnappings do occur.

 Buenos Aires is safe and popular with women although they may be subjected to cat-calling and direct approaches by local men.

 Always travel with insurance and read our general safety trips before you travel to Buenos Aires.
 Buenos Aires might be a safe city, but you never know what could happen.
 Check out our roundup of the best travel insurance.

 Things to Do at Night in Buenos Aires